Flyer4109/mnist-digit-recogniser/README.md

 # Mnist-digit-recogniser
 This is a project for the [digit recognition](https://www.kaggle.com/c/digit-recognizer) kaggle competition that uses the mnist 28x28 image data set.

 This project was run using Python 3.6.6.

+Data can be downloaded from [here](https://www.kaggle.com/c/digit-recognizer/data) and is assumed to be in ../data/.

+Dependencies inlcude:
+* tensorflow 1.12.0
+* keras 2.2.4
+* pandas 0.23.4
+* numpy 1.15.4
+* scikit-learn 0.20.1

+A full list of dependencies can be seen at the bottom of this file incase I've missed one out.

 There are 3 runnable python scripts available:
 * `cv_model.py`